Gay Men and MSM Health Concerns

 1. HIV / AIDS, Safer Sex

-That men who have sex with men are at an increased risk of HIV infection is well known, but in the effectiveness of safe sex in reducing the rate of HIV infection is one of the gay community’s great success stories.
+Men who have sex with men are at an increased risk of HIV infection, but with the effectiveness of safer sex and PrEP in reducing the rate of HIV infection is one of the gay community’s great success stories.
 However, the last few years have seen the return of many unsafe sex practices.
-While effective HIV treatments may be on the horizon, there is no substitute for preventing infection.
 Safer sex is proven to reduce the risk of receiving or transmitting HIV.
 All health care professionals should be aware of how to counsel and support maintenance of safer sex practices.

 2. Substance Use